fellps/Challenge/README.md

 Youper Challenge developed in Ionic 1

 ## QUICK START GUIDE
+1. Clone the repository https://github.com/fellps/Challenge-API and follow your installation steps
-First, change the 'www/config.js' file to your local settings
+2. Change the 'www/config.js' file to your local settings

 Then run: